Ephesus Syndrome

 Sadly, we could very easily hear the same words the Spirit spoke to the church at Ephesus being spoken to us: “You hate evil as I hate evil but you have fallen and need to repent because you’re not doing the things that are most important to Me … the works you were first called to do.”
 In other words, “you’re not getting the job I assigned to you — the one most important thing I asked of you, done.” [paraphrase]

 The Great Commission was not a casual suggestion.
 It has not and is not going to change.
 So when we’re put in situations like the people of the church of Ephesus who seemed to be doing everything right, will we communicate our “first love” or will we deny it by our response to hard or irritating or severe disagreement or persecution?
 Will our first impulse to opposition be, “We need to win these people to the Lord?”
-Will we remember that this is our commission from the One who loves us most, who promised to be with us until the very end?
+Will we remember that these are the final words – our commission from the One who loves us most, who promised to be with us until the very end?
 Will we remember this is why we’re here on earth — why God created us?

 The Great Commission … this is what God wants us to do.
 We know this by Jesus’ last assignment to His disciples before He ascended to heaven.